Abthon/Medbele-Anba/README.md

 - **`django_backend/`**: In this directory, you'll find the Django rest api that powers our library management system.

 Please note that when you browse this repository on GitHub, you'll encounter these two directories directly at the top level, without a parent folder named `መድብለ-አምባ/`.
-This organization is designed for simplicity and actually also adheres to Git best practices.
+This organization is designed for simplicity.

 ## Getting Started